-The Municipality has reconstituted its Committees in terms of Section 79 of the Local Government: Municipal Structures Act of 1998, as amended, to perform its functions effectively and efficiently.
+The Municipality has reconstituted its Committees to Section 79 Committees in terms of Section 79 of the Local Government: Municipal Structures Act of 1998, as amended, to perform its functions effectively and efficiently.
+In addition to the Section 79 are the Rules Committee, Municipal Public Accounts Committee (MPAC), Audit Committee.

 The Audit Committee is composed of external professionals who are not in the employment of the municipality.
-The Municipal Public Accounts Committee consists of non-executive councillors as per the guidelines for establishment of Municipal Public Accounts Committees published by the Limpopo Department of Co-operative, Governance Human Settlements and Traditional Affairs (COGHSTA).
+The Municipal Public Accounts Committee consists of non-executive councillors as per the guidelines for establishment of Municipal Public Accounts Committees published by the department of Co-operative, Governance Human Settlement and Traditional Affairs (COGHSTA).

 The Rules Committee is composed of the Speaker and three non-executive councillors.
-The Thabazimbi Local Municipality's Council consists/comprises of 23 Councillors, 12 of whom are Ward Councillors and the remaining 11 are Proportional Councilors (PR).
+The Thabazimbi Local Municipality's Council consists/comprises of 23 Councillors, 9 of whom are Ward Councillors and the remaining 14 are proportional Councilors (PR).

-The Council has three (3) full-time Councillors holding the position of the Mayor, Speaker and the Chief Whip.
+Council has three (3) full-time Councillors holding the position of the Mayor, Speaker and the Chief Whip.

-2.1 ADMINISTRATIVE GOVERNANCE
+2.2 ADMINISTRATIVE GOVERNANCE